risc0/risc0/website/api/trusted-setup-ceremony.md

 ## Ceremony Security

-We used the open-source tools [p0tion] and [DefinitelySetup] to run our ceremony, and our ceremony was coordinated by the [PSE] team.
+We used the open-source tools [p0tion] and [DefinitelySetup] to run our ceremony, and our ceremony was coordinated with the [PSE] team.
 This gave us tools that had been battle-tested by prior ceremonies, and moreover, by using tools written by an external team, we put substantial limits on our own ability to maliciously manipulate the ceremony software.